NeuroBeat

 Every time you move to rhythm, your brain synchronises signals between both hemispheres, strengthening pathways that support fine and gross motor skills.
 This kind of bilateral coordination underpins daily activities like walking, writing, or tying your shoes and helps preserve motor function and independence throughout life.

-Move is a standing rhythmic workout that trains coordination, balance, and timing.
-You’ll march, tap, or step in time with a strong beat, using your hands and feet together to build rhythmic precision and control.
+This is our standing rhythmic workout that trains coordination, balance, and timing.
+You’ll march, step and jump in time to a high energy playlist, using your hands and feet together to build rhythmic precision and control.

 • Waist height surface to play on